Cost-Aware Model Orchestration for LLM-based Systems: Cost-aware Data-driven Model Selection

-For each new task, this component first filters candidate models based on task type, energy usage, and Pareto efficiency, aiming to avoid scheduling an inference that would cause the slot to exceed the defined energy level (Algorithm \ref{alg:selector}).
-The selector then chooses the model with the best accuracy.

-The Model Selector filters given set of models $\mathcal{M}$ by task type $\tau$ and then, using the budget $E_{\text{usable}}$, retrieved from the Tracker, it finds only the models that fit this budget ($E_{\text{avg}}(m) \leq E_{\text{usable}}$).
-After that, the Selector performs Pareto-Efficient filtering to obtain a subset of models on the Pareto Frontier of $(Acc, E_{\text{avg}})$.
-If the resulting subset is empty, the selector waits for $\Delta t_{\text{retry}}$ s, obtains an updated budget $E_{\text{usable}}$ from the tracker, and retries to obtain a Pareto-efficient subset of models.
-From a Pareto-efficient subset, the model selector picks a model that has the highest accuracy on the given task.
-We set $\Delta t_{\text{retry}} = 0.5\,\text{s}$.

-This process allows our framework to ensure a balance of accuracy and energy, and adherence to user-defined energy targets.
+\paragraph{Model selector} The Model Selector first filters the model set $\mathcal{M}$ by task type $\tau$ (Algorithm \ref{alg:selector}).
+Then, using the usable energy budget $E_{\text{usable}}$, retrieved from the tracker, it finds only the models that fit within this energy budget ($E_{\text{avg}}(m) \leq E_{\text{usable}}$).
+The Selector then performs Pareto-Efficient filtering to obtain a subset of models on the Pareto Frontier of $(Acc, E_{\text{avg}})$.
+From this subset, it selects the model with the highest accuracy on the given task.
+This process balances accuracy and energy consumption while adhering to the user-defined cap.